idelchi/godyl/docs/configuration/tools.md

     # Uses globstar, so you can use `**` to match any number of directories.
     patterns:
       - "**/{{ .OS }}-{{ .Exe }}*{{ .EXTENSION }}"
-  # A list of aliases for the tool.
-Will create symlinks (or copies on Windows).
-  # If no suffix is provided, the platform-specific suffix will be added.
-  aliases:
-    - gd
   # A list of fallback strategies to try if the main source strategy fails.
   # Will be used in the order they are defined.
   fallbacks: